Corona Virus Scams: A Deadly Internet Threat

 - One must always do proper research before donating money to any charity or relief fund.

-- Your bank will never ask for your personal details over the phone, beware of such scams and make sure your personal information is protected.
+- Your bank will never ask for your details over the phone, beware of such scams and make sure your personal information is protected.

 - One must not act in panic and send money to anyone pretending to be a close member of the family or a friend.
 Always think twice before proceeding with any kind of payment.